Amenability and Acyclicity in Bounded Cohomology Theory: Preliminaries

 \item[(3)] We denote by $\vbcr_n$ the class of \emph{boundedly $n$-acyclic groups} when $n < \infty$.
 For $n= \infty$, we denote the class of boundedly acyclic groups by $\vbcr$. \end{itemize} \end{defi}

+\begin{rem} Note that since every group $\Gamma$ has $H_b^0(\Gamma; \R) \cong \R$, we omitted this condition from the definition of a boundedly $n$-acyclic group. \end{rem}

 The family of boundedly acyclic groups was introduced by L\"oh~\cite{Loeh:dim} under the name of \emph{groups with bounded cohomological dimension zero}.
 Our choice of terminology follows the definition of an \emph{acyclic space} in homotopy theory (i.e., a space $X$ with trivial reduced singular homology in all degrees).
-As a consequence of the \emph{Mapping Theorem}, note that a space $X$ is boundedly $n$-acyclic if and only if $X$ has boundedly $n$-acyclic fundamental group.
+As a consequence of the \emph{Mapping Theorem}, note that a path-connected space $X$ is boundedly $n$-acyclic if and only if $X$ has boundedly $n$-acyclic fundamental group.

 \begin{example} Amenable groups are boundedly acyclic.
-Moreover, the group of homeomorphisms with compact support of $\R^n$ was shown to be boundedly acyclic by Matsumoto--Morita~\cite{Matsu-Mor}.
-Later, following the methods of \cite{Matsu-Mor}, L\"oh~\cite{Loeh:dim} showed that the class of mitotic groups is also contained in $\vbcr$~\cite[Theorem~1.2]{Loeh:dim}.
-Since there exist mitotic groups which contain non-abelian free subgroups~\cite[Page~2 and Section~3]{Loeh:dim}, it follows that $\vbcr$ is not closed under taking subgroups in general. \end{example}
+Moreover, the group of homeomorphisms of $\R^n$ with compact support was shown to be boundedly acyclic by Matsumoto--Morita~\cite{Matsu-Mor}.
+Later, following the methods of \cite{Matsu-Mor}, L\"oh showed that the class of mitotic groups is also contained in $\vbcr$~\cite[Theorem~1.2]{Loeh:dim}.